paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-074-veterans-health-administration-personnel.md

 Provisions similar to those in this section were contained in section 4107(a)–(d) of this title prior to the repeal of that section as part of the complete revision of chapter 73 of this title by Pub.
 L. 102–40.

 #### Amendments
+2025—Subsec. (a)(2)(A).
+Pub.
+L. 118–210, § 142(b)(1), substituted “podiatrists, optometrists, and dentists” for “podiatrists, and dentists”.

+Subsec. (b).
+Pub.
+L. 118–210, § 142(b)(2)(A), (C), substituted “podiatrist (dpm), optometrist (od), and dentist” for “podiatrist (dpm), and dentist” in first heading in table and inserted “optometrist grade” after “Podiatrist grade” in second item under that heading.

+Pub.
+L. 118–210, § 142(b)(2)(B), which directed substitution of “clinical chiropractor schedule” for “clinical chiropractor and optometrist schedule,” in third heading in table, was executed by making the substitution for “clinical chiropractor and optometrist schedule”, to reflect the probable intent of Congress.

 2022—Subsec. (a)(1)(B).
 Pub.
 L. 117–168, § 904(b), inserted “7306 or” before “7401(4)”.

 Subsec. (a)(2).
 Pub.
 L. 117–103, § 102(b)(1), designated existing provisions as subpar.
 (A) and added subpar.
 (B).